sylc/dkill/README.md

   Description:

     Kill any processes by
-         - port: add a semicolon in front to define it as a port. ex: 'dkill :3000'
+      - port: Prefix port number by a colon. ex: 'dkill :3000'
-         - pid: a valid integer. ex: 'dkill 12654'
+      - pid: A valid integer. ex: 'dkill 12654'
-         - process name: not implemented yet
+      - process name: A string ex: 'dkill Code.exe'

         You can specify multiple targets at once. ex: 'dkill :5000 :3000 164'